lshannon/spring-cloud-data-flow-setup/README.md

 ```

-NOTE: **Do not leave this SDCF Streams running in PWS unless their are serving a business purpose**.
+NOTE: **Do not leave this SDCF Streams running in PWS unless they are serving a business purpose**.
 As PWS bills based on usage, a running stream can run up a serious bill.
-If you are doing this for learning, use the clean up script to delete the Server and its services once you are done with your stream.
+If you are doing this for learning, use the cleanup.sh script to delete the Server and its services once you are done with your stream.

 Upon successful completion of the script, a Spring Cloud Data Flow server will be running on PWS.